 Dubai enjoys an arid subtropical climate, with blue skies and sunshine all year round.

-During the holy month of Ramadan, all Muslims fast from sunrise to sunset.
-It is important to respect the local customs during this holy month whilst also enjoying the festivities it brings with it.
-During Ramadan you will notice a change in policy regarding alcohol, eating arrangements and entertainment.
-Dates for Ramadan depend on the sighting of the new moon so are not set in stone.
+During the holy month of Ramadan, all Muslims fast from sunrise to sunset, it is important to respect the local customs during this holy month as well as enjoying the festivities it brings with it.
+During Ramadan you will notice a change in policy regarding alcohol, eating and entertainment (dates are dependant on the sighting of the new moon and therefore vary each year).

-It is, however, important to note the developments are not under Beachcomber’s control, nor are Beachcomber always made aware of them in advance.
-The building works and potential disruption change monthly and can be very different from the time of booking to your date of departure.
+The developments are not under Beachcomber’s control, nor are we advised of them in advance.
+The potential disruption changes on a monthly basis and can be very different from the time of booking to your date of departure.
 If you are in any doubt about the work near your hotel, please keep in touch with us regularly and we will keep you updated accordingly.

 Due to the arid subtropical climate and cultural traditions we would advise you to consider the following:

 - Lightweight summer clothing with sweaters or jackets for the evenings and during the winter months.

 - Swim wear at the pools and beach only, please cover up and respect the local religion and culture in public places.

 - During the evening most restaurants have a smart casual dress code.